Washi1337/AsmResolver/docs/guides/peimage/ready-to-run.md

     Console.WriteLine($"Rva: {function.Begin.Rva:X8}");
 ```

-To start reading the native code of this function, use `CreateReader` on the
+To start reading the native code of such a function, use `CreateReader` on the
 exposed `ISegmentReference`s:

 ```csharp